Openknot7/Quantum_Wave_Simulation/README.md

 /quantum-simulation
 │
-├── index.html    # The main entry point and UI structure ├── style.css     # Styling for the dark mode UI
+├── index.html    # The main entry point and UI structure ├── index.css     # Styling for the dark mode UI
-├── script.js     # The physics engine and animation loop
+├── app.js        # The physics engine and animation loop
 └── README.md     # Project documentation
 ```